 What can you do?

-Help the National Trust (NSW) protect YOUR views.
+Help the National Trust (NSW) protect YOUR public views.
 We need a flood of submissions against this concept and a flood of letters to your local members.

 - Write a submission saying why you are opposed to the concept modification, and